MaykGyver/rocket10/README.md

 Some user apps reinstall during the post-install update phase (Edge, DevHome, some more).
 It's easy to remove them manually (at least it's possible at all), but an automated approach would be nicer.

+How do we assist casual users in finding and installing the perfect set of packages for their scenario?
+Community discussion welcome!

 When 🚀 Rocket 10 matured and multiple users reported succesful use, we will fork it and start 🚀 Rocket 11.